CarlFlo/blacklisterBot/README.md

 Insert:
 1. The bot token
 2. The Discord user ID for the user(s) that are allowed to run the commands
+3. The bots ID

 ## Todo

+[ ] List of channels that the bot will ignore alt. listen to